-- The residential buildings are more homogeneous with variations happening within the brick material. - GFRC and aluminum panels have been removed. - We have drastically reduced the amount of window wall glazing to improve solar gain as well as acoustics of the wall assembly.
+- The residential buildings are more homogeneous with variations happening within the brick material. - GFRC and aluminum panels have been removed.

 3.2 OFFICE FACADE DESIGN

 The building feels squat, we suggest a smaller scale cornice profile and a more vertical emphasis to the office grid.